Comic Art Professional Society: History

 The membership meets the second Thursday of every month to discuss happenings in the comic art business, market news, state-of-the-industry reports, and often hear from guest speakers who are at the top of their profession.
 CAPS exists for cartoonists and writers to interact on a social basis.
 CAPS hosts other special events through the year that have included picnics, art auctions, Christmas parties, and an annual banquet at which an esteemed member of the comic art profession is honored with The Sergio Award.
 CAPS is not a fan organization.

-Today, the 2022-2023 CAPS Board of Directors includes President: Christie Shinn, Vice-President: Bradley C. Rader, Treasurer: Jim MacQuarrie, and Secretary: Jose Pimienta.

 Charitable causes

 The CAPS membership has often contributed their talents to various philanthropic endeavors, such as auctions of original artwork for charity.
 Many times this has included raising money to assist cartoonists in need.

 In 1980, CAPS was involved in donating art to benefit Childrens Hospital of Los Angeles.

 In 2010, CAPS hosted an art auction to benefit veteran comic artists Russ Heath and Ralph Reese.

 In May 2012, CAPS hosted an original art auction to benefit the Hairy Cell Leukemia Foundation in remembrance of comic artist Dave Stevens.

 In 2014 CAPS hosted a series of original art auctions to benefit comic artist Stan Sakai and his wife with medical bills.

 CAPS also collaborated with Dark Horse Comics on an oversized, 160 page hardcover benefit book The Sakai Project: Artists celebrate 30 years of Usagi Yojimbo.